 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the 400D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the Pentax Q relies on live view and the rear LCD for framing.
 That said, the Pentax Q can be equipped with an optional viewfinder – the O-VF1.
 The following table reports on some other key feature differences and similarities of the Canon 400D, the Pentax Q, and comparable cameras.

 One feature that differentiates the Pentax Q and the 400D is in-body image stabilization (IBIS).
-The Pentax Q reduces the risk of handshake-induced blur with all attached lenses, while the 400D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The Pentax Q reduces the risk of handshake-induced blur with all attached lenses, while the 400D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Pentax Q has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 400D writes its imaging data to Compact Flash cards, while the Pentax Q uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 400D and Pentax Q and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |2.||Pentax Q||Y||mono / mono||-||-||mini||2.0||-||-||-|